alecroy/alecroy.github.io/_posts/2015-05-17-understanding-metalsmith.md

 I found a series of good blog [posts by Mike Valstar][valstar] discussing Metalsmith.
 He mentioned looking at the source code as a good way to understand what it did.
 I didn't feel like I *got it* from just reading the documentation, so I thought I'd give it a try.

-Usually, diving into the source just to read it is not a rewarding experience.
-I hate getting lost in 2000-line files.
-I could not have been more wrong about Metalsmith.
+Diving into the source just to read it is not always a rewarding experience.
+Not so! with Metalsmith.
 I [cloned their repository][metal-gh] and looked at their `index.js`.
 Like a lot of projects, it was just a thin wrapper over the `lib/` directory.

 ~~~javascript
 module.exports = require('./lib');